William Alexander Smith (Boys' Brigade)

 Sir William Alexander Smith (27 October 1854 – 10 May 1914), the founder of the Boys' Brigade, was born in Pennyland House, Thurso, Scotland.

+Early life and education

-He was the eldest son of Major David Smith and his wife Harriet.
-He had one sister and two brothers.
+Smith was born on 27 October 1854 at home in Pennyland House in Thurso, Scotland, within his family's ancestral estate.
+He was the eldest son of Major David Smith (1824-1868) and his wife Harriet (or Henrietta).
+He was one of five children: with older sister Katherine, two younger brothers, Donald (1856) and David (1860), and sister Henrietta (1864).
+His younger sister lived only three years.

-Education
+His family had been involved in the military, with his grandfather, William, being in the 78th (Highlanders) Regiment of Foot in the Napoleonic Wars.
+His father had been in the Dragoon Guards in Southern Africa, becoming Major in the Caithness Volunteers when he left the army.

+His parents were Christians, and they attended the local church regularly.

 Smith was educated at the Miller Institution, known as the "Thurso Academy".
 There is now a building at Boys' Brigade Headquarters in Hemel Hempstead called the Thurso Centre.

-Following his father's death, his family moved to Glasgow.
+Following his father's death, while on a business trip to China, when William was only 13, his family moved to Glasgow.
+This was less than a year after his sisters, Henrietta's, death.
 In early January 1869, he became a pupil in a private school, The Western Educational Institution, more widely known as "Burns' and Sutherland’s School".
 In his first and only term there, he took seven prizes.
 His time in the institution was short-lived as he ended his school days late in May, aged 14.

 Nonetheless, Smith did not cease his education altogether.
 His writings in a notebook indicated that he continued to take French classes after joining his uncle's business.